Skip to Main Content

 Non-Pipeline Alternatives (NPAs), are activities or investments that delay, reduce, or avoid the need to build or upgrade costly traditional natural gas infrastructure.

-The target audience for NPA bonus incentives are residential, multifamily, and small-medium business customers.
+The target audience for NPA bonus incentives are residential, multifamily, and small business and nonprofit customers.
 Large commercial customers should contact their Con Edison business development manager for more details

 Con Edison is incentivizing these projects to reduce the strain on our gas system and in doing so, maintain reliable gas service during peak periods of energy use without building costly new infrastructure.